In, On, or At? How To Understand and Use Prepositions in English

 Transportation

-For transportation, remember the following guidelines:
+For transportation, remember these guidelines:

 • in a car